Blistered Shishito Peppers

 Instructions

-• Heat the oil in a heavy bottomed skillet over medium-high heat.
-When the oil is shimmering, it's hot enough.
-In batches, add the peppers to the hot skillet, being careful not to overcrowd the skillet.
-Cook until brown and blistered on one side, then turn until blistered and browned on all sides.
+• In batches, add the peppers to the hot oil, being careful not to overcrowd the pan.
+Cook until blistered on one side, then use tongs to turn them.
+Continue until shishito peppers are blistered on all sides.

 • Set the peppers on a plate.
 Sprinkle with flakey sea salt and a squeeze of lemon.
 Serve immediately with the dipping sauce.